 Influence Program Quality

 When the federal transportation act SAFETEA-LU designated $612 million over five years (FY05-09) for Safe Routes to School (SRTS) programs in all 50 states and the District of Columbia, each State Department of Transportation (DOT) was given flexibility to develop their own application guidelines for the state programs.
 States are required to comply with the federal legislation, section 1404; to help with this, the Federal Highway Administration (FHWA) provided guidance to State DOTs regarding the distribution and tracking of funds.
 With these tools in hand, each State DOT has developed or is in the process of developing their own methods to distribute the SRTS funds.
 As such, there is considerable variation in process from state to state, and each state is in charge of its own program.
-To learn more about how the SRTS federal funding and construction process works for states and local grantees, read the National Partnership’s Five Steps to Federal Funding.
+To learn more about how the SRTS federal funding and construction process works for states and local grantees, read the Safe Routes Partnership’s Five Steps to Federal Funding.

 The federal legislation requires that each state appoint a full-time SRTS Coordinator to manage the state’s SRTS program, and to track program expenditures.
 The SRTS Coordinator generally works for the DOT and is the main contact for program funding and questions in each state.

 States are utilizing different approaches to address the special needs and challenges of low-income communities, either in the application process or the implementation phase.
 The Safe Routes Partnership surveyed State SRTS Coordinators to identify best practices for serving low-income communities through the SRTS application and project delivery process.